 Bassist and composer, David Chevan was born in Philadelphia and grew up in Amherst, Massachusetts.
 His passion for music has led him to explore a wide range of musical realms from singing in synagogue, to playing in Gospel groups, Polka bands, Klezmer bands, and Italian wedding bands, and finally to Jazz and contemporary composition and improvisation.
 He has composed music for a wide range of artists and ensembles, including several collaborations with dance and film.
 His most recent compositions have focused on melding jazz improvisational practice with Jewish liturgy.
 In addition to performing regularly in a duo with pianist Warren Byrd and leading their group, The Afro-Semitic Experience, Chevan is an active participant in the Radical Jewish Culture movement.
 He has recorded and performed with Frank London and plays, composes and writes arrangements for the Ayn Sof Arkestra and bigger band, he also founded the Nu Haven Kapelye, Southern New England's largest Klezmer orchestra.
 He has had the opportunity to perform and record with, Joe Beck, Harold Danko, Mat Darriau, Jason Kao Hwang, Laura Wetzler, Giacomo Gates, Herb Robertson, and Cookie Segelstein.
 He is proud to be a member of the board of trustees of the Louis Armstrong Educational Foundation.

-Will Bartlett has over thirty-five years experience as a professional musician, composer, arranger, and music educator.
-He studied with Jimmy Heath and Lew Tabackin and has performed with Frank Foster, Lee Konitz, Slide Hampton and Roswell Rudd among many others.
-He was a co-leader of the Joy Spring Jazz Quintet, is a current member of the salsa/latin jazz group Mikata, and leads his own eponymous groups.
-As a student of the Buddhist tradition of Thich Nhat Hanh, he has been given the name Compassionate Sound of the Heart.
+Will Bartlett has over forty years experience as a professional musician and music educator.
+He studied with Jimmy Heath and Lew Tabackin and performed with Frank Foster, Lee Konitz, Slide Hampton and Roswell Rudd among many others.
+Will practices Buddhism in the lineage of Thich Nhat Hanh where his dharma name is Compassionate Sound of the Heart.

 Alvin Benjamin Carter, Sr. has been playing congas for over 40 years.
 Alvin has been taught by, inspired by, and played with many of the area’s top drummers and musicians.
 He has been blessed to lecture, teach, and drum at schools, colleges, community centers, cultural centers, churches, libraries, early childhood daycare centers, senior citizen centers, and correctional institutions all over the state of Connecticut.
 The name of “Abubakar Kenyatta Ojinga Molefi” was bestowed upon him by The Communal Family of Afrikans in the Americas and translates to “noble musician, he who drums, and is a keeper of the traditions”.
 He is the father of multi-percussionist Alvin Carter, Jr. and plays in his groups Legacy: The Keepers of Tradition and The Alvin Carter Project He also serves as the Griot for the Sankofa Kuumba Cultural Arts Consortium.
 Abu offers presentations concerning the contributions made by people of African decent to our society.
 He also disseminates information about the holiday of Kwanzaa which he has celebrated for the last thirty three years.
 Abu enjoys interacting and working with people of all ages.